 1. Data for women's clothing covers the period September 2013 to October 2015, which means that care should be taken when comparing the graphs for women's clothing with men's clothing (August 2014 to October 2015) and all clothing (August 2014 to October 2015), as they cover different time periods.
-At the all clothing aggregate level, both versions of the GEKS indices decrease over the period.
-This is also the case for the men's and women's clothing aggregates (although please note the different time periods covered).
-IntGEKS decreases further and at a faster rate than the other GEKS indices.
-At the item level, some of the IntGEKS series decreased by around 75% since September 2013, such as women's coats.
-This level of decrease is clearly implausible even given the nature of the fashion industry.
-The RYGEKS and GEKS series have also experienced very large decreases for women's clothing.
-This may be due to the longer run of data available for women's clothing: the men's clothing indices may decline in a similar way if we had a longer run of data.
-This might also be because a matched index such as IntGEKS means that the longer staying items in the dataset have more influence on the index, and these longer staying items have the possibility of having larger price decreases in order for stock to be shifted.
-By comparison, the GEKS and RYGEKS incorporate new products in the index and therefore these products may decrease the influence of the longer staying products on the resulting series.
+For all clothing, the FEWS and Jevons indices descend in a similar way to the IntGEKS indices and are therefore not plausible over a longer time series.
+The CLIP shows more sensible price movements with some seasonality in the indices.
+In general, the chained Jevons indices decrease further over the period than the FEWS index.
+At the item level, some clothing items have seen large decreases over the period investigated.
+From September 2013 to October 2015, women's coats have decreased by 84% and women's shorts have decreased by 86% as measured by the chained Jevons.
+By contrast, the CLIP all clothing index increases over the period from August 2014 to October 2015 by 9%.
+This increase is driven largely by women's coats, women's tights and men's shirts, which have increased significantly over the shorter period for which all clothing data has been available.
 Chained Jevons, FEWS and CLIP Three other methods were considered besides the different versions of GEKS to construct price indices from the WGSN clothing data.
 These were the chained Jevons (referred to as the "daily chained" in previous ONS research articles), FEWS and CLIP methods.
 The chained Jevons is a simple method that applies a monthly chained index to the web scraped data.
 The FEWS method (Fixed Effect with a Window Splice) was developed by Statistics New Zealand (Krsinich, 2014) to account for quality change in big data sources.
 It works by decomposing log price into a time-based effect and a product-based effect, assuming that the change in the product-based effect accounts for quality change.
 CLIP (Clustering Large Datasets into Price Indices) was developed by ONS.
 It clusters products into similar groups, based on the theory that consumers want to purchase different types of products rather than specific individual products.
 Further information on the CLIP is given in this article: Research indices using web scraped price data: clustering large datasets into price indices (CLIP).
 CLIP was designed to help with the problem of high product churn that exists with alternative data sources such as web scraped data and particularly with web scraped clothing data.
 As such, it may give more credible estimates than the other methods discussed in this article.
 Further information on all these methods is given in Annex A. Figure 4, Figure 5 and Figure 6 present the chained Jevons, FEWS and CLIP for all clothing, men's clothing and women's clothing respectively.
-Figure 4: Comparison of chained Jevons, FEWS and CLIP price indices for all clothing Figure 4: Comparison of chained Jevons, FEWS and CLIP price indices for all clothing UK, August 2014 to October 2015
+Figure 4: Comparison of chained Jevons, FEWS and CLIP price indices for all clothing UK, August 2014 to October 2015 Figure 4: Comparison of chained Jevons, FEWS and CLIP price indices for all clothing UK, August 2014 to October 2015

-Figure 5: Comparison of chained Jevons, FEWS and CLIP price indices for men's clothing Figure 5: Comparison of chained Jevons, FEWS and CLIP price indices for men's clothing UK, August 2014 to October 2015
+Figure 5: Comparison of chained Jevons, FEWS and CLIP price indices for men's clothing UK, August 2014 to October 2015 Figure 5: Comparison of chained Jevons, FEWS and CLIP price indices for men's clothing UK, August 2014 to October 2015